timdeschryver/zod-fixture/README.md

 }
 ```

+## Customizing

+This library provides utility methods to provide fine-grained support to create your fixtures.
+Take a look at the [examples](./examples) to see how you can use `zod-fixture` in your tests.

-### Generators
+### Extending

-To generate a value based on a zod type we're using what we call a `Generator`.

-The `createFixture` method provides a predefined set of generators that supports each type that's included in zod.
+The `Fixture` class provides a predefined set of generators that supports each type that's included in zod.

 For most cases this is fine, and offers a fast and easy way to create fixtures.
-But, for those times where you need a custom implementation, you can write your own `Generator` to change it's behavior.
+But, for those times where you need a custom implementation, you can write your own [Generator](#generators) to change it's behavior using the `extend` method.

-> You can also take a look at the [implemented example](./examples/create-fixture-using-generators-person.test.ts).

 In the example below we create a custom implemantion `AddressGenerator` to return a custom address object.